 The amount of base salary is determined through negotiation of employment terms with each NEO and is determined on an individual basis.
-While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the size of the Corporation and the nature and stage of its business also impacts the level of base salary.
+While base salary is intended to fit into the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the size of the

+Corporation and the nature and stage of its business also impacts the level of base salary.
 Compensation is set with informal reference to the market for similar jobs in Canada and internationally.

 Base salaries are reviewed annually, at the beginning of each year, by the Compensation Committee or at such other time, as required.
-The Compensation Committee considered increasing the base salary of certain NEOs of the Corporation based on the success of the Corporation in the 2019 fiscal year and the increased size and scope of certain NEO roles.
-The Compensation Committee determined that in order to continue to remunerate certain NEOs competitively and in recognition of their continued success.
-Following review of a compensation benchmark survey, the Compensation Committee made the following recommendations to the Board and the CEO for increases in NEO base salary, during the 2020 Financial Year, to acknowledge a change in title of certain NEOs that accurately reflect updated responsibilities.
-The following table lists the target 2019 base salary which in some cases was different than the actual base salary paid (and reported in the summary compensation table) in that fiscal year due to promotions that occurred during the year.
-The CEO's base salary was not increased for the 2020 Financial Year.
+The Compensation Committee considered increasing the base salary of certain NEOs of the Corporation based on corporate achievements during the 2021 fiscal year and the increased size and scope of certain NEO roles.
+Following review of a compensation benchmark survey, the Compensation Committee made the following recommendations to the Board and the CEO for increases in NEO base salary, during the 2021 Financial Year, to acknowledge a change in title of certain NEOs that accurately reflect updated responsibilities.
+The COO and CFO each received a salary increase effective January 1, 2021 and the CSO received a salary increase effective March 15, 2021.
+Upon review by the Compensation Committee of a peer benchmarking survey, and considering the fact that the CEO salary had been unchanged since 2016, a base salary increase for the CEO position was approved effective January 1, 2021 to \$800,000 per annum.
+The Compensation Committee conducted a detailed analysis regarding peer benchmarking, CEO performance and corporate objective achievements since 2016.
+The following table lists the target 2021 base salary which in two cases was different than the actual base salary paid (and reported in the summary compensation table) in that fiscal year due to the promotion that occurred during the year, as in the case of Ms. Drapack, and in the case of Mr. Zaritsky, the chargeback of 33.3% of his base salary to O3 Mining Inc.

-Named Executive Officer 2019 Target Base Salary 2019 Actual Salary Paid 2020 Target Base Salary John Burzynski, Chairman and Chief Executive Officer (1) \$525,000 \$525,000 \$525,000 Blair Zaritsky, Chief Financial Officer (2) \$320,000 \$287,291 \$370,000 Donald Njegovan, Chief Operating Officer (3) \$320,000 \$281,667 \$320,000 Mathieu Savard, Senior Vice President, Exploration (4) \$320,000 \$242,125 \$420,000 Alexandra Drapack, Senior Vice President, Sustainable Development (5) \$320,000 \$238,417 \$320,000
+Named Executive Officer 2021 Target Base Salary John Burzynski, Chairman and Chief Executive Officer (1) \$800,000 Blair Zaritsky, Chief Financial Officer (2) \$375,000 Donald Njegovan, Chief Operating Officer (3) \$375,000 Mathieu Savard, President \$420,000 Alexandra Drapack, Senior Vice President, Sustainable Development (4) \$375,000